Anatoly1010/TR_EPR/readme.md

 The first directory will be opened when you click the "Open file" button.
 The second directory opens when you click the "Save data" button.

+4. Manual

-4. A brief description of the available functions is given in the file "Commands_manual.txt".
+A brief description of the available functions is given in the file "Commands_manual.txt".